Do Rottweilers Bark A Lot: Temperament Traits Only Rottie Owners Know

 If you are a new Rottweiler owner and this is your first time caring for this dog breed, it is important to remember that Rottweilers mature slowly.
 Like many large breed dogs, the Rottie can take up to three years to fully outgrow puppyhood!

 And as you probably know, puppies aren’t always the best at controlling their emotions.
-Puppies will often bark, mouth, growl, bite and jump when they are playing and get excited.
+Puppies will often bark, mouth, growl, bite, jump when playing, and get excited.

 So before you get too worried about why your young Rottweiler is barking, consider that it is just puppyhood excitement causing the barking.